 Is more body language than words

 By this, we mean that combative or defensive body language should be avoided.
 Crossed arms, aggressive eye contact or angling away from the person speaking sends negative signals.
-Maintaining neutral, engaged posture and positive eye contact (practicing ‘active listening’) can make someone feel heard, rather than spurring them on to make their point again and louder this time.
+Maintaining a neutral, engaged posture and positive eye contact (practising ‘active listening’) can make someone feel heard, rather than spurring them on to make their point again and louder this time.

 Arguments are inevitable at work.
 You spend 40+ hours a week there, so conflict will arise at some point.
 The key to a peaceful workplace is not avoiding conflict, but going about arguing in healthy ways.
 Above all else, remember to listen, and keep in mind that no matter how annoying your co-worker is being on a given day, they’re a human being too!